offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 '------------------------------------------------'
 ```

-Since C++ doesn't have a garbage collector performing cleanup like other high-level languages, it's the user's responsibility to ensure how object lifetimes.
+Since C++ doesn't have a garbage collector performing cleanup like other high-level languages, it's the user's responsibility to ensure object lifetimes.
 The user is responsible for knowing when objects should be destroyed and ensuring that objects are only accessed within their lifetime.

 The typical storage durations supported by C++ are...